volcano-sh/kubegene-website/content/docs/about/contributing.md

 The KubeGene community is organized into a set of working groups.
 Any contribution to KubeGene should be started by first engaging with the appropriate working group.

-## Contributor license agreements

-We'd love to accept your contributions!
-But before we can take them, you will have to fill out the [Google CLA](https://cla.developers.google.com).

-Once you are CLA'ed, we'll be able to accept your pull requests.
-This is necessary because you own the copyright to your changes, even after your contribution becomes part of this project.
-So this agreement simply gives Google permission to use and redistribute your contributions as part of the project.

 ## Design documents